How Can I Prepare for the Driver's Ed Test?

 What Do I Need to Start Driver's Ed?

 In most states, you'll need to wait until you reach the age of 15 and a half before taking a driver's ed course.
-Before you can begin your instruction, you'll need to obtain a learner's permit.
-Learner's permits are available through your state's Department of Motor Vehicles (DMV) after you've passed a vision and hearing test.
-You'll also need to successfully complete a written test to get your permit.
+If under 18, you'll need to obtain a learner's permit before you can begin instruction.
+Learner's permits are available through your state's Department of Motor Vehicles (DMV) after you've passed a written test.
+You'll also need to successfully pass vision and hearing tests.
 Finally, if you're younger than 18 years old, you'll need written permission from your parent or legal guardian to begin driver's ed instruction.

 How Do I Benefit from Completing a Course?